risxyang/CPSC-334/interactive-dev/README.md

 ## General Info on Functionality ##

 This processing program will write to a .py file, set it to be executable, and then use PySynth to generate a .wav file, which is then played with 'aplay.'
 This will happen every time a certain input is given.

+There are two versions of this program demo'd in the video.
+One runs on a larger screen (here, on a macbook), and one runs on a smaller one (5 inch HDMI + Raspi).
+The primary difference is visual, as the gradient effect that is visible when noStroke() is specified looks grainy on the small display.